Rakshithonnavar/Tourism-Management-System/README.md

 # Tourism-Management-System

---> A Fully functional Web Application where travel agents uploads and updates the Packages  which facilitates booking of the same to various tourist destinations by the Registered Customers.
+--> The web application is designed specifically for travel agents who want to offer their customers a range of travel packages to various tourist destinations.
+The platform allows agents to upload and update their packages, including details such as pricing, availability, and itineraries.
+Registered customers can easily browse through the available packages and book their desired trips.
+The fully functional platform offers a seamless user experience for travel agents and customers.

--->Involves CRUD operations  by providing DB Connectivity to User Interface.
+-->The process involves performing CRUD operations by establishing a connection between the database and the user interface.

 -->Tech stacks used:
-FrontEnd: HTML5 ,CSS3 and Javascript.
+FrontEnd: HTML5 ,CSS3
-BackEnd : php and MySQL Database
+BackEnd: PHP for server size scripting and MySQL Database for Organised Data Storage and retrieval